aflin/rampart_docs/source/rampart-main.rst

 The value of ``process.installPathBin`` is a :green:`String` containing the canonical path of the directory containing the rampart executable.

+modulesPath
+"""""""""""

+The value of ``process.modulesPath`` is a :green:`String` containing the canonical path (directory) in which the standard installed modules can be found.

 scriptPath
 """"""""""